Kirpella/CrochetTranslator/README.md

 A simple translator for crochet patterns between UK and US Terms.
 Formatting and photos should be preserved.
 For best results use integrated copy button.
+PDF not supported but a hyperlink to Adobe PDF Converter is added at the top.